codedstructure/rpcpdb/README.txt

 to call that function will be remotely debuggable, while other clients carry on oblivious.

+An alternative example added in v0.2 is the 'test_server.py' which does not use RPC but runs functions in background threads.
+It gives a good overview of usage in a single module without extra dependencies.

 Currently the debug interface is provided via a UNIX socket, but this will be extended in future.